arXiv 2308.08155 · Microsoft Research

 Agent Augmentation

-Use AI agents to fill identified gaps — not to replicate human roles, but to provide the challenge and analysis the human team cannot generate internally.
+Deploy agents to fill identified gaps via AutoGen-style orchestration, not to replicate human roles, but to provide the challenge and analysis the human team cannot generate internally.

 Cognitive mapping draws on Belbin's team role theory (Belbin, 1981).
-Belbin's central finding — validated across hundreds of management teams — was that high performing teams are not composed of the most individually talented people; they are composed of people whose functional tendencies are complementary.
+Belbin's central finding, validated across hundreds of management teams, was that high performing teams are not composed of the most individually talented people; they are composed of people whose functional tendencies are complementary.
 A team of "Plants" (creative, idea-generating) without a "Monitor Evaluator" (critical, slow to commit) will generate proposals it cannot pressure-test.
-Core Memory's DOMAIN_CONFIDENCE and DECISION_PATTERN fields are a structured, data-derived equivalent of Belbin's profile: they make the same complementarity question answerable from survey instruments rather than psychometric tests.
+The same logic applies when one or more members is an agent: an agent with a Plant-like prompt profile, deployed into a team that already has three Plants, is a tax on the team's coherence, not a contribution to it.

-Friction design draws on Nemeth et al. (2001), "Devils Advocate versus Authentic Dissent."
-Nemeth's experimental evidence showed that authentic dissent — a team member who genuinely holds a minority position — produces better decision quality than a designated devil's advocate, because authentic dissenters generate more original counter-arguments and cause the majority to process information more deeply.
-The implication for team composition is precise: the team needs members whose ORGANISATIONAL_STANCE genuinely diverges, not members assigned a challenging role.
-Core Memory makes this visible at design time.
-The Generative Agents cooperative bias finding (Park et al., 2023) — that LLM agents are systematically too agreeable — is the AI-side equivalent of the same problem: a team of aligned humans paired with agreeable agents produces no useful friction at all.
+Friction design draws on Nemeth et al. (2001), "Devil's Advocate versus Authentic Dissent."
+Nemeth's experimental evidence showed that authentic dissent, a team member who genuinely holds a minority position, produces better decision quality than a designated devil's advocate, because authentic dissenters generate more original counter-arguments and cause the majority to process information more deeply.
+The implication for agent-human orchestration is precise: dissent has to be designed in at the prompt level, not assigned at the role level.
+An agent told "challenge the consensus" produces ritual disagreement that the team learns to discount.
+An agent whose stance genuinely diverges, different priors, different confidence calibration, different decision criteria, produces dissent the team has to engage with.

 Agent augmentation draws on Wegner's Transactive Memory Systems theory (Wegner, 1987).
-Wegner proposed that teams function as distributed cognitive systems: each member holds specialist knowledge, but — crucially — each member also knows which teammates hold which knowledge and can direct queries accordingly.
-The team's performance depends not just on what any individual knows, but on the team's shared awareness of its own knowledge distribution.
-In a human+agent team, agents can be initialised with exactly the domain knowledge and challenge patterns the human team lacks — but only if the team has a shared model of what it does and does not hold.
-Core Memory, aggregated across the team, is that shared model.
-AutoGen (Wu et al., 2023) — on the reading list — provides the orchestration layer: how agents coordinate queries and responses across a multi-agent system without collapsing into redundancy.
+Wegner proposed that teams function as distributed cognitive systems: each member holds specialist knowledge, but, crucially, each member also knows which teammates hold which knowledge and can direct queries accordingly.
+In a human+agent team, agents can be initialised with exactly the domain knowledge and challenge patterns the human team lacks but only if the team has a shared model of what it does and does not hold.
+AutoGen (Wu et al., 2023) provides the orchestration layer: how agents coordinate queries and responses across a multi-agent system without collapsing into redundancy.
+The architectural choice is which agents speak to which humans, and on what trigger, a transactive memory design problem, not a UX problem.

 From Principles to Observable Performance